Below I list recent working papers in themes

 Theme 1: Delegated Portfolio Management and Demand-side Frictions

 My first research theme considers the investor side of the financial market.
 I am particularly interested in how delegated portfolio management affects investor welfare and market efficiency.
 My early papers (2007 RoF; 2008 RFS; 2013 JFE) examine fund incentives and strategies.
-More recently, I explore the economic grounds affecting the dual-efficiency of security prices and delegated portfolio management, e.g., search frictions (2020 JF), social trust (2020 JFQA), offshore tax evasion, and strategic complementarity.
+More recently, I explore the economic grounds affecting the dual efficiency of security prices and delegated portfolio management, e.g., search frictions (2020 JF), social trust (2020 JFQA), leverage, and strategic complementarity.

-“Information Specialization, Strategic Complementarity, and Market Efficiency: Evidence from Institutional Trading ,” with Massimo Massa and Yijun Zhou, working paper 2020.
-(SSRN version coming soon)
+“Data Specialists and Market Efficiency,” with Massimo Massa and Yijun Zhou, working paper 2023.
+(SSRN)